Tips on how to choose the right solar panel installer and an introduction to our trusted network of installers.

 The cost of the panels and installation will of course be a factor in your decision.
 It’s worth noting that these are items that will pay for themselves eventually, and generally speaking, the better the equipment, the quicker it’ll pay for itself.
 It might be worth spending more now to pay it off quicker, even if that means getting finance.
 Also consider that if you plan to get half your panels now and half in a few years, it will cost more than having them all done at once.
 It’s like doing a “big shop” rather than going back and forth to pick up your groceries.

-Unfortunately, the solar installation industry is not immune from such tactics.
-A customer makes an enquiry and the floodgates open, with salespeople turning up, cold calls, emails and text messages coming in.
-The idea is simple – to make customers think they’re getting a great deal (if they act fast), but not give them enough time to research the business or the offer.
-You can probably imagine the quality of workmanship and the value of the warranty from businesses that operate this way.
+Whether you're in a clothing store or getting a building quote, there's a clear difference between a helpful staff member who answers your questions and someone who pressures you into making a purchase you don’t want.
+Unfortunately, the solar installation industry isn’t free from these high-pressure tactics.
+Often, when a customer makes an inquiry, they are bombarded with salespeople showing up, receiving cold calls, emails, and text messages.
+The goal is to convince customers that they’re getting a fantastic deal if they act quickly, without giving them enough time to thoroughly research the business or the offer.
+You can probably imagine the quality of workmanship and the reliability of warranties from companies that operate this way.

-When you find an installer through MakeMyHouseGreen, you can be assured that they’ve been vetted by us and that they adhere to all the relevant technical and consumer standards.
-The only pitch they’re interested in is the angle of your roof – they’ll answer your questions and give you honest advice, but then it’s up to you.
-We trust the installers in our network.
-Our business depends on it.
+When you choose an installer through MakeMyHouseGreen, you can rest assured that they’ve been thoroughly vetted by us and comply with all relevant technical and consumer standards.
+The only pitch our installers are interested in is the angle of your roof—they’ll answer your questions and provide honest advice, but the decision is always yours.
+We trust the installers in our network because our business relies on their integrity and quality.

 Choosing an installer for solar panels is probably something you’ve never done before, and you might not know anyone else who has had it done.
 That’s understandable – it’s still a relatively new industry.
 So you need all the help you can get, in terms of both finding out what the technology can do, and tracking down expert installers who can make sure your system is installed and maintained professionally.Your journey to solar can start today if you want it to.
 Simply use our solar calculator and installer directory to get started, and if you have any questions at all – please ask.